cloud-gov/cg-site/_docs/services/external-domain-service.md

 #### origin and insecure_origin

-You can use this option to send traffic to a custom origin, rather than to your app running on cloud.gov If your custom origin is served over HTTP without HTTPS available, set `insecure_origin` to `true`.
-This flag does not apply to apps hosted on cloud.gov.
+You can use this option to send traffic to a custom origin, rather than to your app running on Cloud.gov If your custom origin is served over HTTP without HTTPS available, set `insecure_origin` to `true`.
+This flag does not apply to apps hosted on Cloud.gov.

 #### forward_cookies option